ossf/osv-schema/schema.md

 } ]
 ```

-An algorithm for computing if a version `v` is affected by a range can be done
+An algorithm for computing if a version `v` is affected by a range follows:
-as follows:

 ```
 affected = false